Skip to main content

 By upholding the principles of public protection, ethical practice and professional competence, the Model Practice Act underscores the Academy's commitment to promoting excellence in the field of nutrition and dietetics and protecting the public.

-The Model Practice Act is subject to ongoing modifications to reflect evolving industry practices, advancements in research and practice, and changes in professional regulation.
-For the most up-to-date version of the model legislation, please contact the Academy’s Policy Initiatives and Advocacy office.
+The Model Practice Act is subject to ongoing modifications to reflect evolving industry standards, advancements in research and practice, and changes in professional regulation.

 What Does "Dual Pathway" Mean?